How to Improve Metabolism and Support Weight Loss with PCOS

 5. Support Your Thyroid and Mitochondrial Health

 Your thyroid and mitochondria (the energy centres in your cells) play a big role in metabolism.
 Thyroid hormone imbalances like Hypothyroidism or Hashimotos are more common in women with PCOS, particularly if there’s an autoimmune or inflammatory component.
+The NHS has more information about hypothyroidism here.

 What helps: